portiaAI/portia-agent-examples/README.md

 ## [Improving Planning with User-Led Learning](https://github.com/portiaAI/portia-agent-examples/tree/main/improving-planning-with-ull/)

 This project demonstrates Portia's User-Led Learning (ULL) feature, which allows agents to learn from example plans and improve their planning capabilities over time.
-Through a series of progressive examples, it shows how providing well-structured plan examples can guide the agent to create more effective plans for similar tasks, even when given vague instructions.
+Through a series of progressive examples, it shows how providing plan examples can guide the agent to create more effective plans for similar tasks, even when given vague instructions.